jameslamb/conference-notes/ODSC/odsc-west-2015.md

 - be careful about dependencies
 - scit-kit learn works on a single node
 - Hadoop is made for "commodity hardware"
-- goood performance from Spark requries a lot of RAM
+- goood performance from Spark requires a lot of RAM
 	- hard to know how the cluster should look
-- Spark shoudl run on any hardware
+- Spark should run on any hardware
 - Spark is being used more in iterative machine learning work
 	- recovery model makes it tough for large-scale ETL
 	- complex ETL logic is harder in Spark